 He finished his book on Copernicus’s theory anyway, but presented it as a hypothesis only, even putting it in the form of a dialog between supporters and detractors.
 Of course, naming the anti-Copernicus speaker "Simpleton" didn’t help.
 The Jesuits attacked it, even saying that Galileo was a greater danger to the church than Luther and Calvin.
 (They were probably, in the long run, right.)

 At 68, he was, over four interrogations, threatened with torture (though not tortured), and asked to recant.
 He refused, a little less intensely each time.
 They pronounced him guilty of heresy.
 Eventually, he was put under house arrest, but otherwise free to teach and write.
 He was lucky.

 Galileo died January 8, 1642.
-Science suffered quite a blow in the Catholic countries, with many scientist fearful of stating their views.
+Science suffered quite a blow in the Catholic countries, with many scientists fearful of stating their views.
 This moved the center of scientific discovery to the Protestant North, not because Protestantism was more tolerant of science, but because the churches of those countries had less legal authority.
 In 1835, the church did finally take Galileo’s books off the banned books list.
 The church apologized in 1999.

 Rene Descartes (1596 - 1650) was born March 31, 1596 in La Haye, France, the son of a wealthy lawyer.
 Sadly, his mother contracted tuberculosis a few days after his birth and died.
 The baby nearly died as well, and Rene remained a weak child.

 After a good Jesuit education, at 17 he began to wander Europe, including a stint in the Bavarian army.
 In 1628, he moved to Holland, where he stayed for most of his life.
 Rene never married, but he did have a mistress and a daughter, who died at the age of five.